opensearch-project/documentation-website/_benchmark/index.md

 ## Concepts

-Before using OpenSearch Benchmark, familarize yourself with the following concepts:
+Before using OpenSearch Benchmark, familiarize yourself with the following concepts:

 - **Workload**: The description of one or more benchmarking scenarios that use a specific document corpus from which to perform a benchmark against your cluster.
 The document corpus contains any indexes, data files, and operations invoked when the workflow runs.
 You can list any available workloads by using `opensearch-benchmark list workloads`.
 You can also view workloads inside the [OpenSearch Benchmark Workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
 If you want more information on building a custom workload, see [Creating a custom workload]({{site.url}}{{site.baseurl}}/benchmark/creating-a-custom-workload/).